A-Nitram/Jaxxa-Rimworld/README.md

 0.17.0
 -Updating to Alpha 10
 -Fixed Repair mode display bug
+-Removed ED-VisibleRadius
+--Now Sunlamps can create grow zones and Trade beacons can create stockpiles
+---This removes the main use for this module
 -Personal Shields Ignore Certain damage types:
 --HealGlobal
 --HealInjury
 --Repair
 --RestoreBodyPart
 --SurgicalCut
+-
 -More Work on Vehicles??

+TODO:
+ED-OmniGel
+ED-Plants24H

 ~~~

 ##License: